yogarajalakshmi-s/yogarajalakshmi-s/README.md

 **Software Engineer** | [Freshworks](https://github.com/YogarajalakshmiS)
 *Feb 2021 – Mar 2023*
-- Worked on building the SaaS CRM web application ‘Freshservice’, using Ruby, React, JavaScript, AWS, Docker and Kubernetes.
+- Worked on building the SaaS CRM web application 'Freshservice', using Ruby, React, JavaScript, AWS, Docker and Kubernetes.
 - Collaborated with a 15-member team in an Agile environment following SDLC, creating a new subscriptions module, developing REST APIs and handling external webhooks, thereby creating a seamless experience for payments.
 - Executed the seamless migration of 70,000 customer accounts across 14 global sites, to the new billing module.
 - Mentored two graduate engineering trainees, assigned tasks and reviewed the code in their pull requests.
-- Resolved 25+ bugs and prioritized completing cross-site scripting security issues.
+- Resolved 100+ bugs and prioritized completing cross-site scripting security issues.
 - Improved application’s test coverage from 70% to 85% by writing RSpec and mini test cases for APIs.

 ---